-- Feel fully supported and taken seriously should they raise a concern about their child. - Recognise and fulfil their responsibilities and play an active and valued role in their child's education. - Understand procedures and documentation. - Make their views known about how their child is educated. - Have access to information, advice and support during assessment and any related decisionmaking process about special educational provision. - Parents/carers of a child with SEN support will have the opportunity to meet with the class teacher at least 3 times a year formally.
-The SENCO is happy to meet with parents/carers, without prior arrangement, whenever possible.
+- Feel fully supported and taken seriously should they raise a concern about their child. - Recognise and fulfil their responsibilities and play an active and valued role in their child's education. - Understand procedures and documentation. - Make their views known about how their child is educated. - Have access to information, advice and support during assessment and any related decision-making process about special educational provision. - Parents/carers of a child with SEN support will have the opportunity to meet with the classteacher at least 3 times a year formally.
+The SENCO is happy to meet with parents/carers, whenever possible.

-More information about the support offered to parents/carers from our local authority can be found within the Salford Local Offer.
+More information about the support offered to parents/carers from our local authority can be found within their Local Offer